AMDphreak/AMDphreak/README.md

   as well as automatic memory management via a garbage collector, which can be disabled if you really need to remove the GC for performance or memory size reasons in embedded systems like a firmware.
   C vs D: <https://gemini.google.com/share/bdba47f19258>
+- **Or use Rust.** Ideally, we would be rewriting all core operating system userland code in D lang, however Rust has captured the public attention.
+Certain features from Rust's toolchain are excellent ideas that need to be incorporated into D lang, however D lang already has `safe D` which is a similar idea for enforcing memory-safe practices in critical system-level tooling.

 **Scientific and numerical computing**
 - [Julia and D lang vs Java](<https://gemini.google.com/share/b0964e893d07>)